Cheap alternatives to 0870 and 0845 calls Say no to 0870 and 0845

 How to check for a cheaper phone number

-Check whether the organisation you want to call has a 'calling from overseas' number so look out for a number that starts +44.
+The organisation you want to call will often have a 'calling from overseas' number that starts +441 or +442.

-Calling from overseas numbers are likely to be standard geographic 01 or 02 numbers rather than numbers starting with 08 or 09.
+These will be standard geographic 01 or 02 numbers, which are likely to be cheaper to call.
 Just replace the +44 with a '0' to call the number from within the UK.